One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Conclusions

 \section{Conclusions}

-We proposed UniTTab, a Transformer which can uniformly process highly heterogeneous tabular time series of variable lengths, including categorical and numerical values, as well as rows with different internal structure and type.
+We proposed UniTTab, a hierarchical Transformer architecture which can uniformly process highly heterogeneous time series of tabular data with variable lengths, including categorical and numerical values, as well as rows with different internal structure and type.
 UniTTab can be pre-trained using a uniform Masked Token task (independently of the feature type input), and fine-tuned for different tasks.
 Our experiments show that the proposed method consistently outperforms the state-of-the-art tabular time series approaches, usually with a large margin.
-We believe that our architecture and training protocol can pave the way to general-purpose foundation models in tabular data.
+We believe that our architecture and our unified Masked Token pre-training can pave the way to large scale pre-trained foundation models in the domain of tabular data with heterogeneous attributes.